 Have you ever struggled with depression?
 Have you found yourself searching for "more" to life?
-Learn how to embrace the hope of God in today's blog "The Gift of Light."
+Discover hope and healing in Jesus, the Light of the World.

 The people living in darkness have seen a great light;